 To model causal relations between variables in sets of equations unambiguously, we generalized existing notions of perfect interventions on SCMs.
 The main idea is that a perfect intervention on a set of equations targets variables and specified equations, whereas a perfect intervention on a Structural Causal Model (SCM) targets variables and their associated structural equations.
 We considered a simple dynamical model with feedback and demonstrated that, contrary to claims in the literature, the Markov ordering graph does not generally have any obvious causal interpretation in terms of soft or perfect interventions.
 We showed that the causal ordering graph, on the other hand, does encode the effects of soft and certain perfect interventions.
 The main take-away is that we need to make a distinction between variables and equations in graphical representations of the probabilistic and causal aspects of models with feedback.
-By making this distinction, we clarified the correct interpretation of some existing results in the literature.
+By making this distinction, we clarified the correct interpretation of some existing observations in the literature.
 Additionally, we shed new light on discussions in causal discovery about the justification of using a single directed graph with endogenous variables as vertices to simultaneously represent causal relations and conditional independences.
-We believe that the phenomenon where the Markov ordering graph does not encode causal semantics in the usual way manifests itself in certain biological or econometric models with feedback at equilibrium.
-In future work we plan to investigate these occurrences further (Blom and Mooij, 2020, 2021).
+In recent work, we show that the phenomenon where the Markov ordering graph does not encode causal semantics in the usual way manifests itself in certain biological or econometric models with feedback at equilibrium (Blom and Mooij, 2020, 2021).